KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Python widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The Python widget allows to embed a Python script inside the dashboard to create advanced custom analytics.
 By clicking on the *Add widget* button or icon and then on *Python* it is possible to add a *Python* widget to the dashboard.